openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzgetc(): Promise&lt;number&gt;

 Reads and decompresses a byte from a file.
+This API uses a promise to return the result.
+The ASCII value of the read character is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.